 Complaints or Concerns

 Customer satisfaction is of paramount importance to us.
 If you have a concern please speak to your child’s key person and/or the nursery manager at Little Wonders Falmouth, Amanda Cooke (01326 213765) or Marie Butts, Manager at Little Wonders Penryn and Head of Nursery Services 01326 370408.
 If you still feel concerned then please contact the Director of Student Services, David Dickinson (01326 259173).

 Any child who attends Nursery and has an accident whilst in our care will be given basic first aid treatment by staff.
 This will include the treatment of minor cuts, bumps or bruises.

 Current guidelines recommend that to avoid the possibility of an allergic reaction, sticking plasters should not be applied to children in the nursery.
 Sometimes, as a parent you will be aware that a plaster works wonders for the minor injury!
 In order to comply with guidelines we have decided to give parents/carers the option for plasters to be used on their child and you’ll be asked to give your consent when you register with us.

-In the unlikely event of serious injury or sudden illness affecting your child we will endeavour to contact you immediately.
+In the unlikely event of serious injury or sudden illness affecting your child we will endeavor to contact you immediately.
 If for any reason this is not possible, our qualified first aiders will administer first aid and/or seek medical assistance as thought necessary.
 In such an emergency if hospital treatment is required a staff member will accompany the child to hospital, and wait until a parent/carer arrives.

 Please note the nursery can only administer prescribed medication.